 Oklahoma Health Care Authority has an established pricing methodology for Specialized Medical Supplies and Assistive Technology that do not have fixed rates.
 Rates are determined using the SoonerCare reimbursement methodology or individual rate.
-Assistive Technology services are authorized by selecting the best bid from among a minimum of three when the cost exceeds \$5000.00 and the item does not have a fixed Medicaid rate.
+Assistive Technology services are authorized by selecting the best bid from among a minimum of three when the cost exceeds \$5000.00.
 If the item is not available under the SoonerCare State Plan, but the item is essential to the member's health and/or safety, the item may be authorized through the waiver.
+If the cost is less than \$5000.00, not available under the SoonerCare State Plan, and essential to the member's health and/or safety, no bid is required and the item may be authorized through the waiver.